Can Being Sad Be Healthy?

 Spending time outside may help you regulate your emotions.
 Experts have written about the emotionally restorative power of being in nature.
 You can meditate, visit groves and meadows, walk in the forest, hike, and focus on the beauty around you as you walk.

-Seek support from loved ones
+Seek support from loved ones for major depressive disorder

 Exercise

 Exercise can be beneficial for your physical and mental health.
 When you engage in physical activity, whether heavy or light, the body releases endorphins.
 These pleasant chemicals can help reduce stress and anxiety, potentially giving you a sense of well-being and inner peace.
+Exercise can be a good coping mechanism when you’re in a bad mood.

-Talk to a professional
+Is being sad healthy?
+Talk to a professional about depression

-You may benefit from therapy if sadness and stress are prolonged or are inhibiting your daily function.
+You may benefit from therapy if sadness and stress are prolonged or are inhibiting your daily functioning.
 Even if your symptoms are only seasonal, as in seasonal affective disorder (SAD), you may benefit from therapy.
 However, it may be difficult to reach out to an in-person therapist when you’re coping with challenging emotions.
 In these cases, online counseling platforms like BetterHelp can connect you with a mental health professional you can see from home at an often affordable cost.

 While allowing yourself to feel your emotions may be valuable, it can be understandable to ask for help if your emotions get in the way of living.
 If your sadness is so severe that you struggle to leave your bed or home, confiding in an online therapist through phone calls, video chats, or in-app messaging can be an effective route to treatment.
 An online therapist can offer support and resources for coping when you’re feeling sad or experiencing other mental health challenges.